Kucoin/kucoin-api-docs/source/localizable/index.html.md

 }
 ```

-To prevent the TCP link being disconnected by the server, the client side needs to send ping messages to the server to keep the link alive.
+To prevent the TCP link being disconnected by the server, the client side needs to send ping messages to the server to keep alive the link.

-After the ping message is sent to the server, the system will return a pong message to the client side.
+After the ping message is sent to the server, the system would return a pong message to the client side.

-If the server has not received the ping from the client for **60 seconds**, the server will disconnect.
+If the server has not received the ping from the client for **60 seconds** , the connection will be disconnected.

 ```json
 {